yash9439/yash9439/README.md

 ---

-## Actively Seeking Full-Time Opportunities

-I am currently looking for impactful full-time roles in **AI Research**, **Applied Science**, or **Deep Learning Engineering**.
-I am driven to contribute to ambitious projects at the forefront of the AI field, particularly in areas like **foundational models**, **generative AI**, and **agentic systems**.
-If you have opportunities that align with my expertise, I would love to connect.

----

 ## Latest Updates

 - **IEEE CAI 2026**: *HumanMCP: A Human-Like Query Dataset for Evaluating MCP Tool Retrieval Performance*. [[paper](https://arxiv.org/pdf/2602.23367)]